 If you’re interested in training your own dog to be a PSD dog, first talk to your doctor about your disability and discuss which tasks and jobs your dog can specifically do to assist you daily.
 It’s also important to have your dog temperament-tested because if he is unhealthy or aggressive, he cannot become one and you will need to get another dog to be your service dog.

 Properly training your dog to be a service dog takes about six months to a year, but a full-time professional trainer can usually do it in less time.
 PSD dogs are trained both privately with the handler he will assist and publicly to ensure he is comfortable and obedient around people.

-Throughout my research, I’ve found the average price for a service dog – with temperament testing, vet care, food, and training – is between $20,000-$30,000.
-However, some organizations like The Foundation for Service Dog Support often reduce costs based on each individual and her service to the community.
+Throughout my research, I’ve found the average price for a service dog — with temperament testing, vet care, food and training — is between $20,000 and $30,000.
+However, some organizations like The Foundation for Service Dog Support often reduce costs based on each individual and their service to the community.

 Here are a few popular programs that specialize in training PSD dogs and the specific requirements they have for applicants:

-Service Dogs for American (SDA) requires the applicant be at least 12 years old, participate in an interview with one of their SDA representatives, and be able to provide financial proof that he can afford a service dog.
-(Their dogs cost $20,000 with another $2,500 in estimated annual fees.)
+Service Dogs for America requires the applicant be at least 12 years old, participate in an interview with one of their SDA representatives, and be able to provide financial proof that he can afford a service dog.
+(Their dogs cost $20,000 with another $2,500 in estimated annual costs.)

 Paws With A Cause requires the individual to be at least 14 years old, be able to meet the emotional, physical, and financial needs of the PSD dog, and have no other dog in the home.
 The applicant also needs to live in an area serviced by one of their field representatives.

-Canine Companions for Independence requires the applicant be at least 18 years old, have a friend or family member be a training assistant, and participate in both a telephone and in-person interview.
+Canine Companions for Independence requires the applicant be at least 18 years old and participate in both a telephone and in-person interview.

 For more training programs and organizations, check out this list of service dog trainers broken down by state.